You’re excited about your trip to Europe. But right now, you have money on your mind.

 A foreign transaction fee is assessed when you use your card abroad, and it’s typically 3% of each transaction (though can be more, depending on your card).

 Most credit cards have foreign transaction fees.
 However, all good travel cards come with no foreign transaction fees.
-For a few excellent cards, look into the Chase Sapphire Preferred® credit card, Barclaycard Arrival® Plus World Elite Mastercard® and Bank of America® Travel Rewards credit card.
+For a few excellent cards, look into the Chase Sapphire Preferred® Card, Barclaycard Arrival® Plus World Elite Mastercard® and Bank of America® Travel Rewards credit card.

-Like many travel cards, the Chase Sapphire Preferred® credit card charges no foreign transaction fees.
+Like many travel cards, the Chase Sapphire Preferred® Card charges no foreign transaction fees.

 Currency conversion fees